 How can I schedule my appointment with you?

 Scheduling an appointment with us is easy!
-You can call (928) 257-1307 or fill out a simple form by clicking here and you’ll be on your way to starting your journey for a new, bright smile!
+You can call (928) 257-1307 or fill out a simple form and you’ll be on your way to starting your journey for a new, bright smile!
 We have a team of patient coordinators ready to answer all of your questions and give you all the information you need regarding your appointment.